FrankN88/MS2_University-Research-Group/README.md

         3. Increase percentage of website visits in order to gain more popularity among the community.
         4. Gain a better understanding of the audience by checking their feedback both via the website and social networks.
         5. Consequently, increase social mentions and post with regularity in order to keep attention high.
-        6. Allow potential students and potential entrepreneurs  to fill out a contact form, sign up for the email list, visit the physical location, or simply get in touch with the team.
+        6. Allow potential students and entrepreneurs  to fill out a contact form, sign up for the email list, visit the physical location, or simply get in touch with the team.
         7. Make the website as accessible and responsive as possible.
         8. Allow external stakeholders to check out the competence of each single member of the team.
         9. Increase chances of future cooperations and projects.